gangelop/skype-notify/README.md

 ## Usage

-1. Realise that you still need skype and mourn silently for 1 minute.
+1. Realise that you still need skype and mourn silently for 10 seconds.

 2. Clone this repo somewhere.
 `git clone https://github.com/lathan/skype-notify.git`